davidstavin/osticket-prereqs/README.md

 ## Step 6: Install osTicket

-After registering PHP and restarting the webserver, the osTicket files downloaded earlier need to be unpacked and "uploaded" (i.e., installed) to the server.
+After registering PHP and restarting the webserver, the osTicket files downloaded from earlier need to be unpacked and "uploaded" (i.e., installed) to the server.

 To install osTicket, begin by extracting the `.zip` containing the files, as described earlier.
 This time, however, the files can just be extracted to the same downloads folder as the other dependencies.
 Once extracted, enter the osTicket directory and move the `Upload` folder by cutting it `CTRL + X` or using the GUI